James M. McCoy: Military career

 In 1970, McCoy transferred to the 41st Aerospace Rescue and Recovery Wing, Hickam Air Force Base, Hawaii, as noncommissioned officer in charge of operations training.
 He supervised and monitored all training programs for the H-3, H-43, H-53 and HC-130 aircraft crews assigned to wing units throughout the Pacific and Southeast Asia.
 As an additional duty, he served as senior enlisted adviser to the wing commander.

 McCoy was assigned in April 1973 as chief, military training branch; deputy chief of staff, personnel; Headquarters Pacific Air Forces.
 He revitalized the on-the-job training program and represented the command at several worldwide conferences which helped improve Air Force-wide training programs.
 During this assignment, he was selected as one of the 12 Outstanding Airmen of the Air Force in 1974.

 Returning to the Strategic Air Command in March 1975, McCoy became its first senior enlisted adviser.
 During this period he served as the personal representative of the commander in chief to the enlisted men and women of the command.
 In addition to traveling extensively throughout the command, he also served as chairman of two worldwide senior enlisted adviser conferences for the Air Force Association.
 Their efforts helped identify issues affecting quality of Air Force life.
 McCoy served in the position of Chief Master Sergeant of the Air Force from August 1979 to July 1981.
 In this role, McCoy was adviser to Secretary of the Air Force Hans Mark and Chief of Staff of the Air Force, General Lew Allen, on matters concerning welfare, effective utilization and progress of the enlisted members of the Air Force.

-Post-career and death
+Post-career

 Active in many business and civic organizations, McCoy has served on several councils and board of directors in the Omaha, Nebraska-area and on the national level.
 He has served two terms as the Air Force Association national president and two terms as its chairman of the board.

 McCoy died on July 13, 2022, at the age of 91.